Guide to phoning your MSP

 Explain that we are listing all MSPs on our website, with their statements/supportive photos, and ask if they will be willing to take a photo with our sign and send it for our website.

-Ask them to write to the Minister for Higher Education, Ben Macpherson, with two asks:
+Ask them to write to the Minister for Higher Education, Ben Macpherson, to ask:

 • University leadership are side-lining Senate, which is the supreme academic body of the university and which should thus have a say over the massive restructuring that is taking place.
 In May 2025, a supermajority of Senate passed a motion of No Confidence in the University Executive over its approach to cuts and finances.
 Senior Leadership have carried on regardless.